br4ndur/branduren.github.com/blog/_posts/2012-10-07-my-very-first-blog-post.md

 ![My very first blog post](/images/blog/my-very-first-blog-post.jpg)

 ## What I hope getting out of it
 I always want to learn stuff, and I am sure I will learn something from the process.
-I would like to to improve my English and writing skills, and what better way than to write about something I really like ?
+I would like to improve my English and writing skills, and what better way than to write about something I really like ?

 That being said, I hope to connect with people who share some of my interest.
 Oh yeah, and I would love getting some feedback on some of the topics.